 - Ease of use and maintenance.
 Having to clean up baby things is enough, and you probably won’t want to spend even more time on cleaning the cleaners themselves.
 Steam tends to produce buildup and mineral residue.
 Some devices will need you to remove it if you don’t want it to finish in your infant’s meal.
 Others have self-cleaning mechanisms.

 - How many bottles and other parts does it hold?
 Some of these units will accommodate four or five bottles, others only one or a couple of them, whereas some will easily hold all of your bottles, including tiny accessories and toys.
 These things were made to save your time, so you’d better make sure they save as much of it as possible, without burdening you with more work.

 - Versatility.
 If you’re ready to spend bigger bucks, you can get a very functionable device that can disinfect not only bottles and other baby stuff, but even other items such as stuffed animals, smartphones or jewelry.
 If you opt for those advanced sterilizing systems, they will probably prove worthy of every penny, since you won’t have to ditch them once your baby grows up.

-Best Bottle Sterilizers in 2019 – Reviews
+Best Bottle Sterilizers – Reviews

 Before I dig into the best products I’ve found on the market, here’s a quick note for parents that haven’t had a chance to use any of these.
 Most of these units still require you to pre-clean the bottles if you want the best results.
 If not cleaned beforehand, milk and formula will form a film that the sterilizer won’t be able to get rid of.
 It will only kill the germs and bacteria that might be wandering about, but the food residue will still be there.